Boredom at Work

 The Bottom Line

-The Canon EOS R100 and Nikon Z50 are both excellent cameras that will serve beginners well for years.
+The Canon EOS R100 and Nikon Z50 II are both excellent cameras that will serve beginners well for years.
 The choice comes down to priorities:

 • Budget and simplicity: Canon R100

-• Features and versatility: Nikon Z50
+• Features and versatility: Nikon Z50 II

 Neither choice is wrong.
 Both can produce professional-quality images.
 Both have growing lens ecosystems.
 Both are made by companies with decades of photography expertise.